 Abstract

 Current transformers or CTs take up a lot of space in HV cubicles.
-Thorough knowledge of how they work makes it
+Through knowledge of how they work makes it possible to:

 The purpose of this study is to learn more about CT operation in association with protection relays and to lay down a few rules for sizing them properly.
 After a brief theoretical review of CT operation and current protection devices, the behaviour of the CTprotection relay combination is studied in two particularly important cases